Francis Stuart: Post World War II

-In 1945 Stuart decided to return to Ireland with a former student, Gertrude Meissner; they were unable to do so and were arrested and detained by Allied troops.
+In 1945 Stuart decided to return to Ireland with a former student, Gertrud "Madeleine" Meissner; they were unable to do so and were arrested and detained by Allied troops.
 After they were released, Stuart and Meissner lived in Germany and then France and England.
-They married in 1954 after Iseult's death and in 1958 they returned to settle in Ireland.
-In 1971 Stuart published his best-known work, Black List Section H, an autobiographical fiction documenting his life and distinguished by a queasy sensitivity to moral complexity and moral ambiguity.
+Stuart and Meissner married in 1954 after Iseult's death and in 1958 they returned to settle in Ireland.

+In 1971 Stuart published his best-known work, Black List, Section H, an autobiographical fiction documenting his life and distinguished by a queasy sensitivity to moral complexity and moral ambiguity.

+Meissner died in 1986, and Stuart married his third wife, Finola Graham, in 1987.

 In 1991 he made an extended appearance on British television: on 16 March he took part in an After Dark discussion called The Luck of The Irish? alongside J. P. Donleavy, David Norris, Emily O'Reilly, Paul Hill and others.

 In 1996 Stuart was elected a Saoi of Aosdána.
-This is a great honour in the Irish artistic and literary world and a highly influential Modern literature in Irish, the poet Máire Mhac an tSaoi, objected vehemently.
+This is a great honour in the Irish artistic and literary world and a highly influential figure of Modern literature in Irish, the poet Máire Mhac an tSaoi, objected vehemently.
 Mhac an tSaoi referred to Stuart's actions during the Holocaust and accused him of being an anti-Semite.
 When it was put to a vote, Mhac an tSaoi was the only person to vote for the motion (there were 70 against, with 14 abstentions).
 She resigned from Aosdána in protest, sacrificing a government stipend by doing so.
 While the Aosdána affair was ongoing, Irish Times columnist Kevin Myers attacked Stuart as a Nazi sympathiser; Stuart sued for libel and the case was settled out of court.
 The statement from the Irish Times read out in the High Court accepted "that Mr Stuart never expressed anti-Semitism in his writings or otherwise".

+The historian Simon Sebag Montefiore interviewed the elderly poet in 1997, and later recounted that Stuart "showed no regret for backing Adolf Hitler and revelled in quoting chilling outrageous reflections on the toxic nature of Jews".

 For some years before his death he lived in County Clare with his partner Fionuala and in County Wicklow with his son Ian and daughter-in-law Anna in a house outside Laragh village.
 Stuart died of natural causes on 2 February 2000 at the age of 97 in County Clare.

+Stuart's son Ian studied sculpture under Laurence Campbell in Ireland and, in 1948, Otto Hitzberger in Germany, where Ian met his first wife, the sculptor Imogen Stuart.
+Ian and Imogen married in 1951, had three children together (Aiobheann, Aisling, and Siobhán), and divorced in 1971.
+Ian then married Berlin-trained artist and jewellery designer Anna Stuart whom he first met in 1970.
+They gave Stuart three grandchildren; food entrepreneur Laragh, photographer Suki and sculptor Sophia.
+Ian Stuart died on 8 February 2013.